evolvedbinary/hsg-project-wiki/Setup.md

         brew cask reinstall oxygen-xml-editor

+- Next, open oXygen.
+  - From the External Tools toolbar menu (i.e., the green triangle icon), select "Fetch updates for all repositories".
+  - Then, from the External Tools toolbar menu, run the `Wipe eXist Data` command (confirm "yes" when asked)

-- We need to force eXist to complete one full start up, in order to work around some quirks of eXist and macOS:
+- Next, we need to force eXist to complete one full start up, in order to work around some quirks of eXist and macOS:
   - Click on eXist's dock icon.
   - A dialog box will open asking if you want to open eXist.
 Select "Open."
   - eXist's dock icon will stop bouncing.